 - At times, quarantines may regulate the movement of firewood within or into the state of Michigan.
 Know the current firewood laws.

-- To protect against the introduction or spread of invasive forest pests choose firewood that is certified as heat treated or obtain firewood local to the area where you will be using it.
+- To protect against the introduction or spread of invasive forest pests, choose firewood that is certified as heat treated or purchase firewood within 10 miles of where you will be using it.
 Find firewood in Michigan at FirewoodScout.org.

 Firewood checklist